 One more thing: I couldn’t actually pay for anything until I used a VPN (Virtual Private Network) to log into the site from a US server.
 So that’s a thing to keep in mind.
 Even if your business is in the US, you also have to be in the US (at least virtually) to actually pay.

 Cancellations & Refunds

 The refund policy is simple: if you pay for the annual plan, you can cancel from the dashboard at any time, within the first 30 days.
 You get all your money back.

 If you pay by the month, however, you’ll have to cancel by contacting support.
 They’ll do it, and they’ll refund you the remaining balance for the month.
 So if you use your plan for two weeks before cancelling, you’ll get roughly half the money you spent back.

 I cancelled by email because I signed up for the monthly plan on this test.
 It was simple: I sent the email from the on-site email form, and they cancelled my account with minimal fuss.

 Square’s Online Store app is a simple, beginner-friendly solution that won’t break the bank.
-If you’re in a country where Square is actively operating, you’re set.
+If you’re in a country where Square is actively operating, you’re totally set.
 I wouldn’t recommend it for anyone who wants to extensively customize their own site, however, or for anyone who needs a more established and feature-loaded e-commerce solution.
 In these situations, you’d be better off with Wix or any other option from our list of the top website builders.

 Ezequiel Bruni is biologically Canadian, legally Mexican, and self identifies as a total nerd.
 He's been a web and experience designer off and on since he was a teenager, and loves sharing the kind of beginner's advice he really wishes he'd had when he first started.
 He also loves video games, tacos, open source software, video games, sci-fi and fantasy in all their forms, and video games.
 He does not love writing in the third person.